AmbrosoneMatteo/VagrantAdminer/README.md

 ### Ports

-By default vagrant forwards the ssh port on :2222, but with 2 machines it would create a conflict between these 2 machines, so the db port has been forwarded on :2223
+By default vagrant forwards the ssh port on :2222, but with 2 machines it would create a conflict between these 2, so the db port has been forwarded on :2223